codearryaas/swift-rank/.docs/user-guide/schema-types/faq.md

     },
     {
       "@type": "Question",
-      "name": "Can I use Schema Engine with other SEO plugins?", "acceptedAnswer": {
+      "name": "Can I use Swift Rank with other SEO plugins?", "acceptedAnswer": {
         "@type": "Answer",
-        "text": "Yes, Schema Engine works alongside other SEO plugins like Yoast SEO..."
+        "text": "Yes, Swift Rank works alongside other SEO plugins like Yoast SEO..."
       }
     },
     {